Some online services – including MyAuckland – will be unavailable from 5pm on Friday 20 March to 8am on Monday 23 March, due to a system upgrade.

 Auckland Future Fund is an investment for current and future Aucklanders.
 It is designed to improve physical and financial resilience in the region.

 AT provides and maintains Auckland’s transport services and infrastructure.
-Visit their website for public transport, car parking, vehicle crossings, paying parking fines, residential or mobility parking permits and harbourmaster services.
+Visit its website for public transport, car parking, vehicle crossings, paying parking fines, residential or mobility parking permits and harbourmaster services.

 Tātaki Auckland Unlimited is Tāmaki Makaurau Auckland’s cultural, events and destination agency.
 It works to make Auckland a vibrant place to live and visit, through events, experiences and taonga (treasures).